 Remember, a sales order confirms a customer’s purchase request and is a formal declaration of the details framing your sales transaction.
 It usually stems from information in your sales quote and forms the basis of your sales invoice once the transaction is complete.

 Sales orders help you stay organized as a sales professional.
-And according to sales training expert Brian Tracy, the very act of using organizational skills “gives you a greater feeling of control and will help increase productivity throughout your day”.
+An effective sales order management system helps you streamline your business transactions, improve cash flow, optimize inventory management and improve the customer experience.
+According to sales training expert Brian Tracy, the very act of using organizational skills “gives you a greater feeling of control and will help increase productivity throughout your day.”

 For example, sales order forms are essential for: